morganmueller/Internet-Geographies/weeks/week_12.md

-# Week 11 - Elements of the Internet
+# Week 11 - Resource Lives

-> "We have built the world on foundations of sand–albeit varying and very specific kinds of sand." - Burrington
+> "Extraction provides the raw materials that drive capital’s creative destruction, whether it involves mining, land grabbing, extensive cultivation of cash crops, gentrification of urban neighbourhoods, or the continuous pressure placed on human activity and life to transform it into a source of value." - Sandro Mezzadra and Brett Neilson

 ## This Week's Resources